Jubatian/rrpge-spec/specs/kcall.rst

 - F.name: kc_inp_getai
 - Cycles: 800
 - Host:   Required.
-- N/S:    May always return 0 indicating the device is centered.
+- N/S:    May always return 0 indicating the device is centered / idle.
 - Param1: Device to query (only low 4 bits used).
 - Param2: Analog input to query.
-- Ret.
-A: 2's complement input value.
+- Ret.X3: 2's complement input value.

 The exact role an layout of the analog inputs vary by device type.
 For more information see "inputdev.rst".